U.S. Stock Futures Rise on Apple; Jobs Weaken Kiwi: Markets Wrap

 U.S. equity futures advanced after Apple Inc.’s upbeat forecast, with traders expecting lower than average volumes for global stocks on Wednesday due to holiday closures in much of Asia and Europe.
 The New Zealand dollar sank after hiring unexpectedly declined.

-Futures and an exchange-traded fund on the S&P 500 Index were lifted as Apple’s sales forecast topped analyst projections.
-That points to a rebound for technology shares after a revenue miss at Alphabet Inc. triggered its worst day in more than five years.
-Treasuries climbed, with 10-year yields dipping back to 2.50 percent.
+Futures on the S&P 500 and Nasdaq 100 indexes were lifted as Apple’s sales forecast topped analyst projections.
+That points to a rebound for American technology shares after a revenue miss at Alphabet Inc. triggered its worst day in more than five years.
+Australian shares rose.
 Treasury futures were steady after yields declined with the dollar overnight ahead of the Federal Reserve’s policy decision.

 The main focus Wednesday will be Jerome Powell’s press conference, with Fed officials expected to keep interest rates on hold and express concern over muted inflation.
 Corporate earnings and developments in the trade conflict between U.S. and China remain front and center, with bullish investors looking for fresh reasons to push the S&P 500 Index higher after closing Tuesday at a record.